 The holdings of the Film Archive are included in the Yale University Library’s catalog.
 To search the 35mm and 16mm print collection, click here.

 Films in the Yale Film Archive collection are available for screenings for Yale classes as well as for loans to qualified non-profit institutions.
-Those interested in screening, borrowing, or otherwise accessing material in the collection should contact Managing Archivist Brian Meacham via email early in the planning process.
+Those interested in screening, borrowing, or otherwise accessing material in the collection must contact Managing Archivist Brian Meacham via email early in the planning process.

 For information on DVD, Blu-ray, and VHS holdings, visit our Video Collection page.